Finding Answers for Undiagnosed Diseases

-University of Utah Health's Penelope Program for rare and undiagnosed disease is dedicated to solving some of the country’s most complex medical cases.
-Finding answers opens opportunities for better care, improved health, and an ability to connect and learn from others facing similar circumstances.
+University of Utah Health's Penelope Program for Rare and Undiagnosed diseases is dedicated to solving some of most complex medical cases in our community.
+Finding answers can unlock better care, novel therapies, and helpful connections with others facing similar circumstances.

 One in a Million